pyroutes/pyroutes.github.com/sources/deployment.txt

 and import all files and modules declaring routes.

+If ``WSGIScriptAlias`` is set to a different path, e.g. ``/projects/wiki``, Redirect responses starting with a slash are made relative to this path.

 That should be about it, and your project should be running smoothly behind apache.